A Gravitational Redshift Measurement of the White Dwarf Mass-Radius Relation: Introduction

 Several studies have compared photometric and spectroscopic observables for white dwarfs \citep{Bedard2017,Joyce2018b,Tremblay2019,GB2019}.
 Most of these studies assumed a theoretical mass--radius relation \citep{Fontaine2001} that has repeatedly been shown to be broadly consistent with observations.
 A more complete summary of other `semi-empirical' tests of the mass--radius relation is provided in \cite{Tremblay2017}.

 In order to directly test the mass--radius relation itself, an additional constraint on mass and radius is provided by the gravitational redshift.
 This effect follows from the equivalence principle of general relativity and causes photons originating from gravitational potentials (like the surface of a white dwarf) to be shifted to redder wavelengths \citep{Einstein1916}.
-This causes a measurable wavelength shift in photospheric absorption lines that is proportional to the ratio between the stellar mass and radius, and is entire independent of theoretical models.
+This causes a measurable wavelength shift in photospheric absorption lines that is proportional to the ratio between the stellar mass and radius, and is entirely independent of theoretical models.
 However, the gravitational redshift is difficult to isolate since the absorption lines are also Doppler shifted due to random stellar motions along the line of sight.

 The degeneracy between Doppler shift and gravitational redshift can be overcome by using other information like co-moving companions to constrain the radial velocity component of the apparent velocity, as was done in the case of Sirius B \citep{Joyce2018}, as well as for white dwarfs in the Hyades cluster \citep{Pasquini2019}.
 These kinds of studies require high resolution spectroscopy to accurately measure individual apparent radial velocities, and have consequently probed narrow mass ranges and had small sample sizes.
 Regardless, they have shown broad agreement with predictions from the theoretical mass--radius relation \citep{Joyce2018b, Romero2019}.
+One of the most quantitative and model-independent tests of the mass-radius relation was presented by \cite{Parsons2017}, who studied 16 white dwarfs in detached eclipsing binaries and found similar agreement between observations and theory.

 Alternatively, for a sample of field white dwarfs, it is possible to average the observed apparent radial velocities to cancel out the Doppler effect from random motions relative to the Sun, and hence measure the mean gravitational redshift.
 This method was pioneered by \cite{Falcon2010}, who averaged the apparent radial velocities of 449 stars to derive the mean mass of hydrogen-atmosphere white dwarfs using an assumed mass--radius relation from \cite{Fontaine2001}.